 For these stories, Mary Garner, the publisher uses both my articles and my photography to complete the magazine spread.

 Originally Published in Life in the Ivy

 Stepping through the front door of Phyllis Hart’s home, you feel like you entered a light-filled art gallery.
 The sun shines through the windows onto cream-colored walls.
-Framed art, mostly paintings featuring flowers, hangs from ceiling to floor.
+Framed art, mostly paintings featuring flowers, hangs from the ceiling to the floor.
 Phyllis has been painting her whole life and she won’t sell any of her work, saying, “It would be like selling one of my children.”

 Phyllis uses painting and poetry to recount her life during these golden years.

 Phyllis was born in Pineville, West Virginia to a hardworking family that loved the arts.
-Her life was full of activity, from swimming in the river, to singing in a choir with her sister, to canning homegrown vegetables with her mother.
+Her life was full of activity, from swimming in the river to singing in a choir with her sister, to canning homegrown vegetables with her mother.
 As a child, she picked up a pencil and realized, “I can draw anything that I can see.”